top of page

 DEVELOPING A PORTFOLIO OF ESSENTIAL SKILLS - coaching modern values and personal skills to boost confidence, maturity and self-esteem.

-IMPROVING EMPLOYABILITY - developing up-to-date business knowledge, gaining corporate experience and building professional networks.
+IMPROVING LOCAL EMPLOYABILITY - developing up-to-date regional business knowledge, gaining corporate experience and building professional networks.

 PROVIDING ASPIRATIONAL CAREER GUIDANCE - local employers and inspirational experts provide in-person support and advice on opportunities and career pathways.